PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

 Gives an estimate of the battery cycle count.
-This is useful to compare against the number of cycle counts the battery is rated for.
+This is useful for comparing against the rated cycle count of the battery.

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.
 On V2, power-management I2C remains usable with `VSQT` disabled.